mycaule/pp-assessment/README.md

 - update Algolia's index,
 - update Redis channels

-Clients of the user's Redis channel can be websockets, push notifications or a Facebook-like newsfeed.
+Clients of the user's Redis channel can be websockets, emails, push notifications or a Facebook-like newsfeed.
 This way publish/subscribe mechanisms can be used to alert the relevant users of the event above.

-The feed provides a generic interface for these types of notification.
+The Feed component provides a generic interface for these types of notification.